jchapuis/akka-persistent-entity/README.md

   def completeRide(rideID: Ride.ID): F[CompleteRideReply]
 }
 ```
-Note how we have made it verykept it simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
+Note how we have kept it simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
 Such a repository trait is the entry point for the rest of domain code to send command and deal with replies.
 In a real case, we would typically transpose reply types into some other types, typically distinguishing error from success more clearly with e.g. an `Either`.
 The implementation of this trait will make use of commands and replies and the Akka mappings, as we'll see next.

 ### DDD :heart: actor model